‘The Walking Dead’ Season 8 Spoilers: Expect A ‘Very Fresh Take’ On TV Show, According To Creator

-The Walking Dead Season 8 just finished wrapped up filming the midseason finale.
+The Walking Dead Season 8 just wrapped up filming the midseason finale.
 The series will not return to AMC until this fall, but the cast and creator are busy talking about what to expect.
 According to MassLive, Robert Kirkman revealed at the Television Critics Association’s summer press tour it will have a very fresh take.
 What does the creator mean by this statement and what kind of changes can viewers expect to see?

 Possible TWD spoilers might be ahead.
 Do not continue reading unless you want to know what is coming up on the television show.